Quadrified/resume-as-npm-package/README.md

 Exciting, isn't it? 🎉

 Next steps:
-1. Install the npm package by runnning the code:
+1. Open your preferred terminal (or command prompt) and install the npm package by runnning the code:
  ```
  npm install -g omer-resume
  ```

-2. After installation is completed type
+2. After installation is complete, type:
 ```
 omer-resume
 ```
-and press enter to know me 😄
+and press 'enter' to know more about me! 😄

 ---